Choose Your Province/State of Service

 Capturing emissions and securing them underground

-For power plants and essential industrial processes such as cement and steel manufacturing, carbon capture and storage (CCS) also known as carbon capture utilization and sequestration (CCUS) offers a safe, clean energy technology to capture carbon dioxide (CO2) emissions from where they are produced and sequester or store them permanently deep underground.
+For power plants and essential industrial processes such as cement and steel manufacturing, carbon capture and storage (CCS) also known as carbon capture utilization and sequestration (CCUS) is an important technology to capture carbon dioxide (CO2) emissions from a point source and sequester or store it deep underground.

 Cleaner air is just one of the benefits